 The scale of the Power Station architecture is unique and awe inspiring.
 It is a strong landmark for wayfinding and the primary character driver for future activity in the precinct.
 The current foreshore is raw and rugged allowing people to get close to the shore and experience the water, the weather and the landscape.
 It is important that the development of the site does not 'sterilise' the area.
 Integrate aspects of the raw industrial materiality, scale and internal volumes that make this place authentic and unique.
 Consider leaving some areas 'as is' including graffiti/street art' and worn wall surfaces.

 FUTURE BUILT FORM

-Modern contemporary architecture that has the strength and boldness of the power station.
-However, they must not compete with the landmark itself, but highlight it through contrast of heritage and the contemporary.
-Consider how scale, materials and detailing can 'talk to' rather than compete with the landmark.
+Modern contemporary architecture that has the strength and with the landmark itself, but highlight it through contrast of detailing can 'talk to' rather than compete with the landmark.